-Each division facility creates structured environment which is designed to contribute to positive changes in the student's behavior and attitudes through the provision of group and individualized treatment services, recreation, academic and vocational training.
+Each division facility creates a structured environment that is designed to contribute to positive changes in the student's behavior and attitudes through the provision of group and individualized treatment services, recreation, academic and vocational training.
 The ultimate goal is to return each youth to his or her home community as a productive, responsible member of society.
 The division operates as a fully accredited school district, providing high school credits and General Educational Development (GED) coursework.